Optimization Problems for Machine Learning: A Survey: Classification

 \subsubsection{Support Vector Ordinal Regression}

-\JSrev{In situations where the data contains ordering preferences, i.e. the training data is labeled by ranks where the order of the rankings is relevant while the distances between the ranks is not defined or irrelevant to the training, the purpose of learning is to find a model that maps the preference information.}
+\JSrev{In situations where the data contains ordering preferences, i.e.\revtwoCGblue{,} the training data is labeled \revtwoCG{by ranks, where} the order of the rankings is relevant while the distances between the ranks is not defined or irrelevant to the training, the purpose of learning is to find a model that maps the preference information.}

-\JSrev{The application of classic regression models for such type of data requires the transformation of the ordinal ranks to numerical values however such approaches often fail in providing robust models as an appropriate function to map the ranks to distances is challenging to find \cite{kramer2001prediction}.
+\JSrev{The application of classic regression models for such type of data requires the transformation of the ordinal ranks to \revtwoCG{numerical values.
+However,} such approaches often fail in providing robust models as an appropriate function to map the ranks to distances is challenging to find \cite{kramer2001}.
 An alternative is to encode the ordinal ranks into binary classifications at the expense of a large increase in the scale of the problems \cite{har2003constraint, herbrich2000}.

 An extension of SVM for ordinary data has been proposed in \cite{shashua2003ranking} and extended in \cite{chu2007support}.
 Given a training dataset with $r$ ordered categories $\{1,\dots,r\}$ where $n_j$ is the number of data points labeled as order $j$, the support vector ordinal regression finds $r-1$ separating parallel hyperplanes $w^{\top}x+\beta_j = 0$ where $\beta_j$ is the threshold associated with the hyperplane that separates the orders $k\leq j$ from the remaining orders.
 Thus $x_{i,k}$, the $i^{\mbox{th}}$ data sample of order $k \leq j$, should have a function value lower than the margin $\beta_j-1$ while the data samples with orders $k > j$ should have a function value greater than the margin $\beta_j+1$.
-The errors for violating these conditions are given by $\xi^+_{i,kj}$ and $\xi^-_{i,kj}$ respectively.
+The errors for violating these conditions are given by $\xi^+_{i,kj}\geq 0$ and $\xi^-_{i,kj}\geq 0$ respectively.
 Following \cite{chu2007support}, the associated SVM formulation is

 As detailed in \cite{chu2007support}, kernel tricks can be also applied by considering the dual problem.
 Finally we note that preference modeling using machine learning has several commonalities with various approaches in multi-criteria decision analysis and most notably, robust ordinal regression.
 We refer the readers to \cite{corrente2013robust} for a detailed comparison between preference learning using machine learning and muti-criteria decision making.}